A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints: Abstract

 \section{Abstract}

 We establish a Hessian geometric structure in chemical thermodynamics which describes chemical reaction networks (CRNs) with equilibrium states.
-In our setup, the assumptions of ideal gas and mass-action kinetics are not required.
+In our setup, the ideal gas assumption and mass action kinetics are not required.
 The existence and uniqueness condition of the equilibrium state is derived by using the Legendre duality inherent to the Hessian structure.
 The entropy production during a relaxation to the equilibrium state can be evaluated by the Bregman divergence.
-Furthermore, the equilibrium state is characterized by four distinct minimization problems of the divergence, which are yielded by the generalized Pythagorean theorem originating from the dual flatness.
-For the ideal-gas case, we confirm that our existence and uniqueness condition implies Birch's theorem, and the entropy production represented by the divergence coincides with the generalized Kullback-Leibler divergence.
-In addition, under mass-action kinetics, our general framework reproduces the local detailed balance condition.
+Furthermore, the equilibrium state is characterized by four distinct minimization problems of the divergence, which are obtained from the generalized Pythagorean theorem originating in the dual flatness.
+For the ideal gas case, we confirm that our existence and uniqueness condition implies Birch's theorem, and that the entropy production represented by the divergence coincides with the generalized Kullback-Leibler divergence.
+In addition, under mass action kinetics, our general framework reproduces the local detailed balance condition.